nuttybrewer/datascience/README.md

 In order to enable agent auto-enrollment using *X509* certificates, set *wazuh.authd.ssl_agent_ca_enabled* to *true*.
 This will automatically use the mounted TLS [secret](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/secret-v1/) cited [below](#TLS/SSL).
 Any agent presenting a certificate signed by the provided *rootCA.crt* will be accepted.

 ### Configuration file override
+To enable "advanced" configurations for the cluster, configuration files for all components can be provided inline.
+This should not be required to get most clusters up and running and the default container environment variables coupled with the helm charts set sane defaults.
+It is suggested to **ignore this section** and use it as a last resort.

-Configuration files for all components can be provided inline.
-In this case, the contents of the config will be mounted as a k8s [secret](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/secret-v1/) and appropriate instructions will be given to the container to load them.
+If this is desired, the contents of the config will be mounted as a k8s [secret](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/secret-v1/) and appropriate instructions will be given to the container to load them.

 If a configuration file override is provided, the container will ignore all *values.yaml* directives provided to the chart that concern the configuration file.